Cabinet Doors Manufacturer For Over 34 Years

 Today's Cabinet Door Market consumes slightly more Cope & Stick doors than Mitered Doors, but the Mitered Cabinet Doors have been steadily gaining market share in the United States.

-Our line of Mitered Doors is much more extensive than our Cope & Stick line.
-The reason being that we offer ten Cope & Stick Stile-cuts and 86 Mitered Stile-cuts.
+Today the possibilities in mitered doors is much greater than the Cope & Stick lines.
+The reason being that while we offer several dozen Cope & Stick Stile-cuts, we offer 86 Mitered Stile-cuts.
 When multiplying the 86 Stile Cuts with the different wood types, the list of Panel Cuts, and the Possible outside edges, you have over three-million possible Mitered Door design combinations.

-This huge number of door design possibilities is one reason for the growth in the popularity of Mitered Cabinet Doors.
+This huge number of door design possibilities is one reason for the growth in the popularity of Mitered cabinet doors for sale.

 Another reason for the growing popularity of Mitered Doors is the evolution in equipment used to machine the miter joint.
 Our machinery uses computer control to cut an exact 45-degree miter then actually machine the hidden mortise and tenon into the stiles and rails.
 This method produces a perfect miter with the tightest miter joint in the industry.
 The machined mortise and tenon eliminates the need for biscuits or dowels and provides a much larger surface area to produce a glue joint which is far stronger than other joining methods.

-Our Mitered Cabinet Doors are available in all sustainably harvested Domestic woods and will be produced in under 10 days.
+Our Mitered cabinet door replacements are available in all sustainably harvested Domestic woods and will be produced in under 10 days.

 Over the past 10 years, we have manufactured and shipped several million doors into all 50 states, Canada, Mexico, and 17 other countries.